CV vs. Resume: Key Differences and When to Use Each

 - Grants and fellowships

-- Conferences
+- Conferences and presentations

 - Teaching experience

-- Research experience / lab experience / graduate fieldwork
+- Research or lab experience

 - Non-academic activities

-- Languages and skills
+- Languages and technical skills

 - References